 The establishment attempts to shut that down by saying, hey, it's very, very, very beneath us to attack the media.

-Why, why the media is who they are.
+The media is who they are.

 It's going to be seen as whining and complaining.

-You can't go after the media.
+You can't go after the meeting.

 The American people understand that American decline is being happily presided over by Barack Obama and the acolytes and stenographers and the fellow travelers in the media who build Obama up, facilitate America's decline.

-Doesn't matter where that would be found, the American people are going to oppose it.
+The American people are going to oppose it.

-If the media happen to stand for and represent support of someone happily presiding over the decline of the country, the American media are going to be considered an obstacle, which must be defeated as well.
+If the media happen to stand for and represent support of someone happily presiding over the decline of the country, the American media are going to be considered an obstacle which must be defeated as well.

-Despite what the warnings are from the establishment types.
+Newt Gingrich points it out, despite what the warnings are from the establishment types.

 No, this is not an endorsement.